-Applications are encouraged from people currently employed in all sectors (for example academia, business, government, and the third sector) and are welcomed from both UK-based and international researchers.
+Applications are encouraged from people currently employed in all sectors (e.g. academia, business, government and the third sector) and are welcomed from both UK-based and international researchers.
 However, the time dedicated to the fellowship should be hosted by an eligible organisation within the UK (see below).
 Applications from those who have taken a non-standard career path after their primary degree are encouraged.

-One of the objectives of the Turing Al World-Leading Researcher Fellowships is to enable mixed positions and flexible movement across sectors, as such cross-sector working is encouraged.
-However, fellows must be employed by the host organisation for the time committed to the fellowship.
-In addition, the Turing AI World-Leading Researcher Fellowship should be the applicant's main identity (see page nine for minimum time commitment expectations).
+One of the objectives of the Turing AI World-Leading Researcher Fellowships is to enable mixed positions and flexible movement across sectors, as such crosssector working is encouraged.
+However, fellows must be employed by the Host Organisation for the time committed to the fellowship.
+In addition, the Turing AI World-Leading Researcher Fellowship should be the applicant's main identity (see page 9 for minimum time commitment expectations).